The Self-Employment Income Support Scheme (SEISS) is a temporary scheme set up by the government to support self-employed individuals during COVID19.

 How do I apply for the SEISS?

-Because HMRC is setting up the system to take 2019/20 tax returns into account, you won’t be able to apply for the fourth grant until late April 2021.
-HMRC will contact you in mid-April if you’re eligible, to give you your personal claim date.
+You can now apply for the fourth grant.
+HMRC will have contacted you in mid-April if you’re eligible, to give you your personal claim date.

 When you do apply, it’ll be useful to have the following information to hand: